jaspector

 Under NMAC 14.5.2 and 14.7.2, a permit is required for all new construction, additions, alterations, repairs (except ordinary maintenance), demolitions, and changes of use or occupancy.
 Electrical, plumbing, and mechanical work also each require separate trade permits regardless of whether a building permit is required.

-Typical processing time is 5 to 15 business days for straightforward residential projects; 3 to 6 weeks for commercial or complex work.
+Building permit processing times in unincorporated Guadalupe County, NM typically run 5 to 15 business days for straightforward residential projects; 3 to 6 weeks for commercial or complex work.
 Guadalupe County is a rural area; CID field inspectors cover a large territory and scheduling lead times may be longer than in urban areas..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Guadalupe County, NM.
 The following work is generally exempt: Routine maintenance and minor repairs that restore existing work to original condition without altering structural elements, utilities, or occupancy; Detached accessory structures up to 200 sq ft used for storage (not occupancy) may be exempt; Certain agricultural structures used exclusively for agricultural purposes on bona fide farm operations (animal shelters, hay storage, farm equipment sheds) that do not involve human occupancy; Minor/ordinary repairs that do not alter structural elements, utilities, or occupancy.
 Note: Agricultural exemption generally applies only to structures used exclusively for agricultural purposes on bona fide farm operations without human occupancy.
 Confirm scope with CID.
 Accessory structure exemption threshold may be subject to amendments; confirm with CID.
 Owner-builder structures sold within 12 months of completion may trigger contractor license requirements under state law.
+When in doubt, confirm with the local building department before starting work.